Multiple Proposer Transaction Fee Mechanism Design: Robust Incentives Against Censorship and Bribery: Single TFM

-\subsection{Properties of Single TFM}
+\subsubsection{Properties of Single TFM}

-\paragraph{ ``Usually'' DSIC} \begin{theorem} Assume a history of block $H$ and a set of transactions $T$ that have the same size.
-If the users cannot overbid and the burning fee $r$ per unit of size for this slot is not excessively low, then: assuming that all the types of includers and the block producer follow the indicated allocation rules, the following bidding strategy for a transaction $t$: $b_t=(c_t)=( \min\{v_t, r+\mu^{Cost}_{BP} \})$ is a dominant strategy for every user regardless of their beliefs. \end{theorem} For the proof cf. Appendix \ref{app:singledsic}.
+\begin{theorem} Assume a history of block $H$ and a set of transactions $T$ that have the same size.
+If (i) the users cannot overbid meaning they do not submit a bid higher than their transaction's value and (ii) the burning fee per unit of size $r$ is not excessively low (meaning that the number of transactions with values higher than $r+\mu^{Cost}_{BP}$ is less than the maximum number of transactions in a block) then: assuming that all the types of includers and the block producer follow the indicated allocation rules, the following bidding strategy for a transaction $t$: $b_t=(c_t)=( \min\{v_t, r+\mu^{Cost}_{BP} \})$ is a dominant strategy for every user in Single TFM regardless of their beliefs. \end{theorem} \begin{proof} The proof is similar to the proof for the Double TFM.
+Note that the block producer fee and the committee fee under bidding strategy $\min\{v_t, r+\mu^{Cost}_{BP} \}$ in the Single TFM and bidding strategy $(0, \mu^{Cost}_{BP}, \min\{v_t, r+\mu^{Cost}_{BP} \})$ in the Double TFM offer the same block producer and committee fee.
+In both cases, if the block producer include this transaction in their block, they will collect $\max \{(\min\{v_t, r+\mu^{Cost}_{BP} \}-r) \cdot s, 0\}$, and the includer will receive zero fees. \end{proof}

-\paragraph{Myopic Committee Bayesian-Nash Incentive Compatible } \begin{theorem} Single TFM is Myopic Committee Bayesian-Nash Incentive Compatible (MCBN) under the bribe functions and beliefs specified above. \end{theorem} For the proof cf. Appendix \ref{app:singleMCBN}. \paragraph{Myopic Block Producer Bayesian-Nash Incentive Compatible} \begin{theorem} Single TFM is Myopic Block Producer Bayesian-Nash IncentiveCompatible (MBBN) under the bribe functions and beliefs specified above. \end{theorem} For the proof cf. Appendix \ref{app:singleMBBN}. \paragraph{Censorship resistance} Single TFM is censorship resistant because the allocation rules of all the types of includers and the block producer ignore bribes. \paragraph{Fair-under-congestion} \begin{theorem} Single TFM is fair-under-congestion under the bribe functions and beliefs specified above. \end{theorem} For the proof cf. Appendix \ref{app:singlefair}.